ORANGE COUNTY WRONGFUL DEATH LAWYER

 California’s wrongful death statute permits the following surviving relatives to bring a wrongful death action:

-Additional people may also have the right to bring wrongful death lawsuits if they depended financially on the deceased person.
+Additional people may also have the right to bring wrongful death lawsuits if they depend financially on the deceased person.

 Such people include: